FrancoSpeziali/db-wizards/PART_2.md

 Let's turn our attention to the wizards

-- Create a new route `/wizard`, and create a new file `wizard.js` for the route in `/routes`
+- Create a new router `wizard.js` in the `/routes` folder to handle all requests starting with `/wizard`

 ### Task 6 - Creating a wizard endpoint

-1. Using the new `/wizard` route create an endpoint with the path `/create` which will allow the user to create a wizard via **JSON** from a **POST** request.
+1. Using the new wizard router, create an endpoint with the path `/create` which will allow the user to create a wizard via **JSON** from a **POST** request.
 This endpoint should create a new wizard in the database.

 2. Test your endpoint by creating at least 1 wizard into your database